Oh my gourd, it’s delicious! Mugshots takes us behind the counter to make their famous PSL!

 Here’s the hard part: Put the concoction in the fridge overnight to let the fall taste really soak.

-If you make this at home, you’ll be set for 16 cups.
+If you make this at home, you’ll be set for 16 cups, after adding your ice/water.

-Mugshots mixes half of this concentrate with half water to create their autumn-famous drink.
+Mugshots mixes one part concentrate with an equal part water to create their 100 percent autumn-famous drink.

 If you’re not a coffee fan but want your pumpkin fill; the pumpkin rolls, cinnamon muffins and frosted cinnamon rolls at Mugshots all come from the Fat Apple in Bridgeport and are delicious.